The Complexity of Growing a Graph

 That is, for any edge $(u,u')$ generated in slot $t$, it must hold that $u$ was generated in some slot $t_{past}<t$ while $u'$ was generated in slot $t$.
-Other types of edge dynamics are left for future work.}\fi The rest of this paper exclusively focuses on $d=2$; as formally shown in the appendix, the cases $d=1$ and $d\geq3$ admit very simple and efficient growth processes.
+Other types of edge dynamics are left for future work.} The rest of this paper exclusively focuses on $d=2$.
+It is not hard to observe that, without additional considerations, any target graph can be grown by the following straightforward process.
+In every slot $t$, the process generates a new vertex $u_t$ which it connects to $u_0$ and to all neighbors of $u_0$.
+The graph grown by this process by the end of slot $t$, is the clique $K_{t+1}$, thus, any $K_n$ is grown by it within $n-1$ slots.
+As a consequence, any target graph $G$ on $n$ vertices can be grown by extending the above process to first grow $K_n$ and then delete all edges in $E(K_n)\setminus E(G)$, at the end of the last slot.
+Such a clique growth process maximizes both complexity parameters that are to be minimized by the developed processes.
+One is the time to grow a target graph $G$, to be defined as the number of slots used by the process to grow $G$, and the other is the total number of deleted edges during the process, called excess edges.
+The above process always uses $n-1$ slots and may delete up to $\Theta(n^2)$ edges for sparse graphs, such as a path graph or a planar graph.